rollerozxa/apparatus.voxelmanip.se/download.md

 ---

 ## Playing Apparatus in [CURRENT_YEAR]
 Apparatus as a game is over a decade old at this point, and a lot has happened with Android since then.
-If you are using a modern phone from this decade, there may be some
+If you are using a modern phone from this decade, there may be some issues when trying to play Apparatus on it.

 First of all, Apparatus is a 32-bit app.
 Certain very recent 64-bit Android phones have begun to drop support for running 32-bit apps on the hardware level.
 Apparatus will not be able to run on these phones, which will only increase in amount in the coming years.